-- 2.1 A map of the Council's area is included at Appendix 5.
-The key provided identifies the urban/rural areas - 2.2 Licensing authorities are required by the Gambling Act 2005 to publish a statement of the principles which they proposed to apply when exercising their functions.
+- 3.3 In line with national trends, the most notable change is the decline in working age population and increase in the number of older people, projected to be 29.8% of the Carlisle population by 2043. - 3.4 Approximately 68% of the population currently live within the urban area of Carlisle.
+In the rural areas a key feature is the sparse distribution of residents; on average there are 97 people per hectare in Carlisle's rural areas (compared to 477 regionally and 378 nationally). - 3.5 A map of the Council's area is included at Appendix 4.
+The key provided identifies the urban/rural areas - 3.6 Licensing authorities are required by the Gambling Act 2005 to publish a statement of the principles which they proposed to apply when exercising their functions.
 This statement must be published at least every three years.
 The statement must also be reviewed from "time to time" and any amended parts re-consulted upon.
-The statement must be then re-published. - 2.3 Carlisle City Council consulted widely upon this statement before finalising and publishing.
-A list of those persons this authority consulted is provided at Appendix 1. - 2.4 The Gambling Act requires that the following parties are consulted by Licensing Authorities: - The Chief Officer of Police; - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.
+The statement must be then republished. - 3.7 Carlisle City Council consulted widely upon this statement before finalising and publishing.
+A list of those persons this authority consulted is provided at Appendix 1. - 3.8 The Gambling Act requires that the following parties are consulted by Licensing Authorities: - The Chief Officer of Police; - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area;